Responses to the COVID-19 pandemic in November 2020: 16 November

 New Zealand Prime Minister Jacinda Ardern and COVID-19 Response Minister Chris Hipkins announced that face masks will be mandatory on public transportation in Auckland and on all domestic flights from 19 November.

 17 November

 On 17 November, South Australian Premier Steven Marshall announced that the state would be entering a six-day "circuit breaker" lockdown following a local community outbreak.
 As a result, all schools, universities, eateries, and the construction industry will shut down while exercising outside of houses will be banned.

 19 November

 The Bank of New Zealand has announced the closure of 38 branches nationwide over the next seven months as a result of the economic effects of COVID-19.

 21 November

 On 21 November, South Australian Premier Steven Marshall announced that authorities would be ending the state's "circuit breaker" restrictions after a hospitality worker at the center of the cases admitted misleading authorities.
-Under the easing of lockdown restrictions, limited numbers of people will be allow to attend private functions, funerals, restaurants and pubs.
+Under the easing of lockdown restrictions, limited numbers of people will be allowed to attend private functions, funerals, restaurants and pubs.